fenixkz/rl_journey/Lesson-4/theory.md

 \phi \leftarrow \phi - \alpha_C \nabla_\phi L_\phi
 $$

-- For the actor: We multiply actor's loss as advantage times the log-probability and then apply a gradient descent on $\theta$ with a separate learning rate $\alpha_A$
+- For the actor: We compute actor's loss as TD-error times the log-probability and then apply a gradient descent on $\theta$ with a separate learning rate $\alpha_A$

 $$
 L_\theta = -\delta_t \cdot \log \pi_\theta(a_t \mid s_t) \\